Do it online

 - Landscaping and proposals for boundary treatment (walls or fences)

-Remedy for objections or complaints to a proposed development that are not planning related should normally be sought under civil law rather than planning law.
-Examples of objections which are generally not planning related and which will not normally be taken into account in our assessment of an application include:
+Examples of objections which are generally not material considerations and which will not normally be taken into account in our assessment of an application include:

 - Effect on property values